PredDiff: Explanations and Interactions from Conditional Expectations: Properties of relevances and interactions

 \subsection{Properties of \pd{} relevances:}

 We discuss basic properties of \pd{} relevances based on the five axioms investigated in \cite{sundararajan2017axiomatic}.
-In particular, these include the classic Shapley axioms \cite{shapley1953value} \textit{efficiency}, \textit{linearity}, \textit{symmetry} and \textit{null player}.
+In particular, these include the classic Shapley axioms \cite{shapley1953value} \emph{completeness}, \textit{linearity}, \textit{symmetry} and \textit{null player}.
 Properties of attribution methods are typically investigated in a regression setting and not investigated in a classification setting.
-The \pd{} formalism provides an explicit definition of the relevance in terms of calibrated class-wise output probabilities and therefore, allows to verify properties explicitly in the classification setting.
+The \pd{} formalism provides an explicit definition of the relevance in terms of calibrated class-wise output probabilities and therefore, allows verifying properties explicitly in the classification setting.